 - 1) There will be one section, having two (2) seeds, for each qualifying position in the main draw.
 The first seed shall be placed at the top of the first section.
 The second seed shall be placed at the top of the second section and so on until all sections have one (1) seed on the top line of each section.
-The remaining seeds shall be placed together and drawn with the first drawn placed on the last line of the first section and continued in this manner until each of the sections have two seeds. - 2) The names of the remaining players shall be drawn and placed in the vacant spaces not occupied by the seeds or byes beginning at the top of the draw.
+The remaining seeds shall be placed together and drawn with the first drawn placed on the last line of the first section, second drawn placed on the last line of the section and continued in this manner until each of the sections have two seeds. - 2) The names of the remaining players shall be drawn and placed in the vacant spaces not occupied by the seeds or byes beginning at the top of the draw.